Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 ### Share user attributes with apps
 Asgardeo shares the user attributes, for which the user provided consent, with the application along with the **subject** attribute via the [ID token](#id-token) and the [user info response](#userinfo-response).

+#### Subject Attribute

+The subject attribute is the unique identifer for a customer.
+The application receives this value via the **sub** parameter in the [ID token](#id-token).
+In Asgardeo, the user ID assigned to a customer is used as the subject attribute.

 #### ID token